socadk/design-practice-repository/artifact-templates/futureWork/DPR-QualityAttributeScenario.md

 * The SEI books and technical reports established the template since the late 1990s (@Bass:2012).
 * The arc42 template also features it in its [Section 10](https://docs.arc42.org/section-10/).
-* Methods such as UP have/had similar concepts.
+* Methods such as the Unified Process have/had similar concepts.

 ### Related Artifacts and Practices (incl.
 Alternatives)